-Presented here are some facts, photos, and illustrations pertaining to Custer's early life and career in the Civil War, when he first achieved fame as a dashing cavalry commander.
+Presented here are some facts and photos pertaining to Custer's early life and career in the Civil War, when he first achieved fame as a dashing cavalry commander.

 Custer's Early Life